-Ensuring people find and visit your site and accumulating a bigger contact base is just step one on the path to conversion.
-As a marketing executive, you need to work closely with sales department and align your visions on your audience, classification of contacts, and what communication to target to what contacts and through what channels.
-Working together on defining who your most prospective contacts are is key to maximizing conversion rates and influencing the purchasing decisions of the audience.
+Ensuring people find and visit your site and accumulating a bigger visitor base is just step one on the path to conversion.
+As a marketing executive, you need to work closely with sales department and align your visions on your audience, classification of visitors, and what communication to target to what visitors and through what channels.
+Working together on defining who your most prospects are is key to maximizing conversion rates and influencing the purchasing decisions of the audience.

 In a nutshell, the lead scoring model serves as a credible scoring filter for sales and marketing departments working together and sharing knowledge and data.